 Australia Standards kindly provided a substantial template as a potential starting point for the project, if it gets the go-ahead.
 Good start!

-The study was extended until October 2016.
+The study was extended until October 2016, then canned.

 A revised scope and draft was produced, forming the basis of a NWIP with just 3 main clauses: concepts; sharing cybersecurity information between insurer and insured; and information required by the insurer.
-The proposed title is “Guidelines for cyber insurance”.
+The proposed title was “Guidelines for cyber insurance”.

 Personal comments: notably absent was any hint of the business case for using cyber insurance as a risk treatment option - the pros and cons, costs and benefits of so doing.
 And I have yet to see a meaningful definition of ‘cyber insurance’ that doesn’t lamely refer to the equally vague and undefined ‘cyber security’.